 Any dividends you receive on investments held within an ISA are tax-free, so if possible, it’s worth making use of your stocks and shares ISA allowance.

-The ISA allowance for the current 2023/24 tax year stands at £20,000, and you get a new allowance at the start of each new tax year from April 6.
+The ISA allowance for the current 2024/25 tax year stands at £20,000, and you get a new allowance at the start of each new tax year from April 6.
 It’s a case of use it or lose it with your ISA allowance, as you cannot carry it over into the next tax year.
-Investments held in an ISA are also free from Capital Gains Tax (CGT) when you sell them, whilst returns are free from income tax.
-Read more in our article Everything you need to know about ISAs.
+Read more about ISAs in our article Everything you need to know about ISAs.

 Dividends received within a pension are also free from tax, and any pension contributions benefit from tax relief at your marginal rate, too.
 However, pension withdrawals above the 25% tax-free cash lump sum are taxed as income.